fahad19/cakephp-bower/README.md

 # Requirement

 The plugin is compatible with CakePHP 2.x.
-Clone/Download it to `app/Plugin/Bower`.

 You will also need Bower installed globally via [npm](https://npmjs.org/package/bower):

     $ npm install -g bower

 ## Installation

+Clone/Download the plugin to `app/Plugin/Bower`.

 When the plugin's shell is first run, it will automatically create a file at `app/.bowerrc` and a directory at `app/webroot/components/`.